James Hopkins Adams: Career

 In 1832, he joined the South Carolina Nullification Convention which deliberated until 1833 on whether states could nullify federal laws.
 He was an opponent of nullification.

 He was a member of the South Carolina House of Representatives from 1834 to 1837, 1840 to 1841, and 1848 to 1849.
 In 1850, he was elected to the South Carolina Senate, where he stayed through 1853.
 He served as a brigadier general of the South Carolina Militia.

 In 1854, Adams was elected the 66th Governor of South Carolina, a position he held through December 1856.
 In 1856, he recommended a resumption of the foreign slave trade as a way of eliminating illicit trade.
 The legislature rejected this proposal.

+Adams supported reopening the Atlantic slave trade.

 He signed the articles of secession for South Carolina, The Ordinance of Secession, and served as a member of the commission to the United States government to negotiate the transfer of United States property in South Carolina to the state government.